2019/2020 Staff Listing

 Audra Giuliano is extremely excited to be joining Northern Stage as a scenic apprentice.
 She is a recent graduate from Central Connecticut State University, where she received her Bachelor’s of Fine Arts in Theatre Design and Production Technology.
 Audra is native to Connecticut and has worked in several theatres there including Playhouse on Park and the Westport Country Playhouse but comes to Northern Stage from Olney, Maryland, where she was working at the Olney Theatre Center (OTC).
 Her recent credits at OTC include Every Brilliant Thing, The Crucible, and The Invisible Hand. audragiuliano.blogspot.com.

-Scenic Charge Artist & Director of TAP
+Scenic Charge Artist

 (802) 296-7000 ext.
 130